BoPann/bo-cyber-logbook/soc-level1/framework/MITRE.md

 ### 2.3 MITRE CAR (Cyber Analytics Repo)
 - CAR is explicitly a **knowledge base of analytics** developed by MITRE that leverages the ATT&CK model.
-It defines a data model and includes **pseudocode** descriptions, often with direct implementations for specific tools like **Splunk** and **EQL** (Event Query Language).
+It defines a data model and includes **pseudocode** descriptions, often with direct implementations for specific tools like [Splunk](../tools/Splunk.md ) and **EQL** (Event Query Language).
 Its goal is to provide validated, well-explained ways to _detect_ the adversary behaviors documented in ATT&CK.
-[Splunk](Splunk.md)

 ### 2.4 D3FEND (Detection, Denial, and Disruption Framework Empowering Network Defense) - [D3FEND](https://d3fend.mitre.org/)
 - D3FEND is designed as a **complementary framework** to ATT&CK, focusing on the **defensive side**.
 It is a **knowledge graph** that provides a structured, standardized taxonomy of defensive cybersecurity countermeasures and their relationships to offensive techniques (from ATT&CK).
 It organizes defensive techniques into tactics like **Harden**, **Detect**, **Isolate**, and **Deceive**.